BA in Political Science with Co-operative Education

 Limitation of Enrolment

-Due to high demand, admission to the BA (International Relations) is limited.
+Due to high demand, admission to the BA (International Relations) may be limited.
 Whenever demand exceeds capacity, enrolment will be limited and students will be admitted on a competitive basis.
-Admission averages are typically set above the minimum level for the Faculty of Arts.
+Admission averages may be set above the minimum level for the Faculty of Arts.
 These higher admission standards are applicable to high-school applicants, external transfer applicants from other post-secondary institutions and internal transfer applicants from other programs at the University of Calgary, whether inside or outside the Faculty of Arts.